Wess58/Hero-Squad/README.md

   This a Java app that allows you to recruit a well-balanced team of superheroes.It Allows users to assign Heroes to a Squad.
 But Each hero can only participate in one Squad at a time.Enjoy the game's interface and reach out if anybugs are experinced.

- Here's the link to the Github Repo :< >
+ Here's the link to Live site :< https://warm-ridge-63783.herokuapp.com/>

 ### Prerequisites